Vkt5451/Github-Pages-project/index.md

 ## Where and When Did my Journey Begin?
 > Hello World

-I would have never known that my journey to becoming a programmer and software engineerbegin with such a simple quote!
-I began to program in the summer of 2022 at my community college in Sacramento.
-At **Folsom Lake College**, I begin having aspirations in learning computer science!
+I would have never known that my journey to becoming a programmer and software engineer would have began with such a simple quote from above!
+I began to code in the summer of 2022 at my community college in Sacramento.
+At **Folsom Lake College**, I began having aspirations in learning computer science!
 Now, I am a 3rd year Computer student at UC San Diego and I am excited for the rest of the journey!
 I enjoy working out, hiking, and nature walks!
 Lastly, my name is Vincent Trinh!

 ![Image of Folsom Lake College](flc_front_clouds2_slideshow1140x642.jpg)